SeanC2222/Remove-SteamWhatsNew/Readme.md

 ## Install the Cert

 NOTE: See warning.
-This is a toy utility, and isn't meant to be commercialized so I signed the script with a local cert instead of a commercial one.
+This is a homebrewed utility, and isn't meant to be commercialized so I signed the script with a local cert instead of a commercial one.
 Trust at your own risk.

 Execute the `Install-Cert.ps1` by following the prompt.
 You should see a "SUCCESS" message when it completes.